 Course Overview: America's Most Complete Survival Course

-*This course has been used by U.S. Air Force EOD, U.S. Navy EOD, and The Department of Defense to prepare soldiers for global deployment.
+*This course has been used by U.S. Air Force Special Operations, U.S. Navy Special Operations, and The Department of Defense to prepare soldiers for global deployment.
 Don't be intimidated however, the public offering is suitable for everyone who wants to learn.

 *This course now includes a nationally accepted Wilderness First Aid certification, and our own intermediate survival skills certification